adobo-task/adobo-task.github.io/README.md

 ## What is ADoBo 2025?
-ADoBo is the shared task on **automatic detection of borrowings**.
+ADoBo is the shared task on **automatic detection of borrowings**, that is, automatically retrieving words from one language that are incorporated into another language (see [What is lexical borrowing?](https://adobo-task.github.io/borrowing.html)).
 In 2025 we are holding the second edition of ADoBo at [IberLEF 2025](https://sites.google.com/view/iberlef-2025/).
 The first edition was held in [2021](https://adobo-task.github.io/2021.html).

 The task will run from **April 2025 to June 2025** and is part of [IberLEF 2025](https://sites.google.com/view/iberlef-2025/), which will take place in September 2025 in Zaragoza, Spain.